akleszcz/web-dev-fun/section_3_js_async_programming/notes/async_await.md

 @TODO

 ## Asynchronous functions in loops
-In the examples, we will use the following function to mock an external API returning time (in minutes) spent on a given task:
+In the examples below, we will use the following function to mock an external API returning time (in minutes) spent on a given task:
 ```javascript
 function getTimeSpent(taskId) {
   return new Promise(function (resolve, reject) {